SoftCircuits/ParsingHelper/README.md

 The `Remaining` property returns the number of characters still to be parsed.
 The value returned is equal to the length of the string being parsed minus the current position.

 The `ParsingHelper` class also exposes two properties: `Text` and `Index`. `Text` is a read-only property that returns the current text string that is being parsed. `Index` is a read-only property that returns the current position within the current text string.

-Finally, there is one static property, `ParsingHelper.NullChar`, which is equal to `'\0'`.
-This character is returned when you read a character from an invalid position.

 ```cs
 ParsingHelper helper = new ParsingHelper("abc");